sclebow-iaac/bimsc25_studio-a_team-7/Notes/scl_notes.md

 \frac {Amount Of Connections That Are Structural Elements }{ Total Amount Of Connections}
 ```
 (utilization of connections as structural elements)

+# Week 3 Data Team Meeting

+## Data Sharing
+Ways to share GH Files on Google Drive.
+Data Input/Output Nodes
+    Option 1: Share ghdata file separately from speckle over gdrive
+    Option 2: We output the gh data into speckle parameters
+Share the ghdata files also on drive

+## Dashboard